ZQ-Yang/zq-yang.github.io/_pages/about.md

 - *2024.01*: &nbsp;🎉🎉 One paper is accepted by *International Journal of Transportation Science and Technology*.

 # 🔬 Research Interests
+- Travel behavior analysis and modeling
-- Accessibility and Equity
+- Travel and land use
-- Built environment and travel behavior
+- Accessibility and equity
-- Shared Micromobility
+- Housing prices